-To avoid the potential risks associated with HHW, it is important that people always monitor the use, storage, and disposal of products with potentially hazardous substances in their homes.
-Improper disposal of HHW can include pouring them down the drain, on the ground, into storm sewers, or in some cases putting them out with the regular trash.
+To avoid the potential risks associated with HHW, it is important to monitor their use, storage, and disposal.
+Improper disposal of hazardous products can include pouring them down the drain, on the ground, into storm sewers, or in some cases putting them out with regular trash.

 Consider reducing your purchase of products that contain hazardous ingredients.
-Learn about the use of alternative methods or products, without hazardous ingredients, for some common household needs.
-When shopping for items such as multipurpose household cleaners, toilet cleaners, laundry detergent, dish soap, dishwashing machine pods and gels, bug sprays and insect pest control, consider shopping for environmentally friendly, natural products or search online for simple recipes you can use to create your own.
+When shopping for items such as household cleaners, toilet cleaners, laundry detergent, dish soap, dishwashing pods and gels, bug sprays and pest control items, consider shopping for environmentally friendly, natural products or look up simple recipes you can use to create your own.
 Additional information is available from EPA's Safer Choice program.
-Source: www.epa.gov/hw/household-hazardous-waste-hhw